 From traumatic injuries to complex malformations and everything in between, the Division of General Pediatric Surgery at Lurie Children’s treats conditions common and rare, from before birth to adolescence.
-Our surgeons, many with subspeciality expertise in areas such as colorectal conditions, surgical oncology and chest wall deformities, perform more pediatric operations than any other pediatric hospital in the Chicago metropolitan area, using the most advanced techniques and minimally invasive approaches that are unique in the region.
+Our surgeons, many with subspeciality expertise in areas such as colorectal conditions, surgical oncology and chest wall deformities, perform more pediatric operations than any other pediatric hospital in the Chicago metropolitan area.
+Our clinical teams use the most advanced techniques and minimally invasive approaches that are unique in the region.
 We have offices throughout the Chicago area, including surgical sites in Northbrook and Westchester, making our team especially accessible and convenient.

 Lurie Children’s is ranked by U.S. News & World Report as the #1 children’s hospital in Illinois.
 Here, the focus is placed entirely on children and their comprehensive wellbeing.
-To that end, our surgeons collaborate with a wide range of specialists at Lurie Children’s — radiology, cardiology, neurology, gastroenterology, neonatology and general pediatrics — to provide multidisciplinary, individualized care.
+To that end, our surgeons collaborate with a wide range of specialists — radiology, cardiology, neurology, gastroenterology, neonatology, oncology and general pediatrics — to provide multidisciplinary, individualized care within the same hospital.
 Each child receives the safest, timeliest and most appropriate treatment, including radiation-free imaging alternatives, as well as low-dose radiation protocols for pediatric CT scans.

 Our surgeons are established leaders and trailblazers in the field of pediatric surgery, providing the highest level of diagnostics, treatment and care.
 Children are not small adults – their growing bodies require special surgical approaches and in-depth understanding of child health.
 This is why all of our physicians receive two additional years of advanced training in pediatric surgery after training as general surgeons.

-Our team includes 13 senior surgeons — all of whom have academic appointments at Northwestern University Feinberg School of Medicine — two surgical fellows and 18 advanced practice nurses, all of whom are also trained in pediatric surgery.
+Our team includes 18 surgeons — all of whom have academic appointments at Northwestern University Feinberg School of Medicine — two surgical fellows and 28 advanced practice nurses, all of whom are also trained in pediatric surgery.

 Your support is vital for our mission of transforming pediatric medicine and health of all children.
 Lurie Children’s Division of Pediatric Surgery relies on philanthropic funding to enhance its programs, services and research that alters the lives of children in Chicago and beyond.